Maastricht: Cannabis

-One controversial issue which has dominated Maastricht politics for many years and which has also affected national and international politics, is the city's approach to soft drugs.
-Under the pragmatic Dutch soft drug policy, a policy of non-enforcement, individuals may buy and use cannabis from 'coffeeshops' (cannabis bars) under certain conditions.
-Maastricht, like many other border towns, has seen a growing influx of 'drug tourists', mainly young people from Belgium, France and Germany, who provide a large amount of revenue for the coffeeshops (around 13) in the city centre.
-The city government, most notably ex-mayor Leers, have been actively promoting drug policy reform in order to deal with its negative side effects.
+One controversial issue which dominated Maastricht politics for many years was the city's approach to soft drugs.
+Under the Dutch soft drug policy, individuals may buy cannabis from 'coffeeshops' under certain conditions.
+From the 1980s, Maastricht saw a growing influx of 'drug tourists', mainly from neighbouring Belgium, France and Germany.
+The city government attempted to reduce negative side effects, including illegal sale of hard drugs in the city centre and anti-social behaviour.